studyingcho/studyingcho.github.io/noteSR.md

 ### 3. What is Lorentz Symmetry?

+Further, if we use a notion of Lorentz symmetry, the concept of Special Relativity is much clear.
+As previously said, special relativity is about the observation of inertial observers on flat spacetime.
+Then, Lorentz symmetry could be a guiding principle on how the observations should be.
+In this introduction we talk about meaning of symmetry first.

 In physics, Symmetry has special meanings.
 Symmetry needs two ingredients, one is called operation and one is called object.
 If we take an operation on some object and the object retains a same form after the operation, we say object is symmetric about that operation.

 <center><img src="snowflake.jpg" width="20%" alt="Snowflake"></center>